L0khi/Diff-from-Clipboard-VSCode-/README.md

 * `npm run compile` → no TypeScript errors
 * `F5` → Extension Development Host opens
-* `Apply Diff from Clipboard` appears in Command Palette
+* `Diff from Clipboard` appears in Command Palette
 * Test diff applies correctly to an open file and shows highlight
 * `LICENSE` and `CLA.md` present in repository